-- PTT Poste, Telefonie, Telegrafie.
+PTT - Poste, Telefonie, Telegrafie.
 PSTN services.
-Often countries combine postal services and telephony under a common service provider, e.g. the government. - RAD Recorded Announcement Device. - RAID -Redundant Array of Independent Disks.
+Often countries combine postal services and telephony under a common service provider, e.g. the government.

+RAD - Recorded Announcement Device.

+RAID -Redundant Array of Independent Disks.
 Array of hard drives on which the information is duplicated.
-A controller manages the disks, switching automatically from the primary to the secondary in the event of the failure of the primary hard drive. - RDN Remote Directory Number.
-The Remote DN Table is used to identify alternate ICPs to check for availability of devices, and to determine if a device is located on the Primary or Secondary ICP. - RFC Request For Comments.
+A controller manages the disks, switching automatically from the primary to the secondary in the event of the failure of the primary hard drive.

+RDN - Remote Directory Number.
+The Remote DN Table is used to identify alternate ICPs to check for availability of devices, and to determine if a device is located on the Primary or Secondary ICP.

+RFC - Request For Comments.
 A document that is created, maintained and distributed by the Internet Engineering Task Force.
 An RFC is the vehicle that is used to discuss and evolve a networking related protocol.
-RFCs usually get approved and issued as standards. - RFP Radio Fixed Parts.
+RFCs usually get approved and issued as standards.

+RFP - Radio Fixed Parts.
 The Radio Fixed Parts (RFPs) connect to the 3300 ICP through the LAN.
-The wireless phones communicate with the RFPs using standard Digital Enhanced Cordless Telecommunications (DECT) protocol. - RGP Router Gateway Protocol.
+The wireless phones communicate with the RFPs using standard Digital Enhanced Cordless Telecommunications (DECT) protocol.

+RGP - Router Gateway Protocol.
 A means whereby routers on a common subnet can communicate with and identify each other.
-Useful when ICMP Re-direct is needed to identify an alternative path. - RIP Routing Information Protocol.
-A networking protocol that maintains a database of network hosts and routers and exchanges information about the topology of the network. - RSTP Rapid Spanning Tree Protocol.
-A version of STP that will converge networks more rapidly than STP (see STP). - RTC -Real Time Complex.
+Useful when ICMP Re-direct is needed to identify an alternative path.

+RIP - Routing Information Protocol.
+A networking protocol that maintains a database of network hosts and routers and exchanges information about the topology of the network.

+RSTP - Rapid Spanning Tree Protocol.
+A version of STP that will converge networks more rapidly than STP (see STP).

+RTC -Real Time Complex.
 This is the control block within an ICP.
-This includes Call Control and internal controls for the unit. - RTP Real Time Protocol.
-Protocol used to identify sequence of voice packets with timing information before being sent to a user via UDP. - SAC Switch Application Communications - SET -System Engineering Tool.
-Used for calculating system parameters, limits and allowable additions. - SIP Session Initiation Protocol.
-An IETF standard for signaling over IP. - SME Small to Medium Enterprise.
-A small- to medium-sized business. - Static IP -An IP address that has been manually assigned and fixed.
+This includes Call Control and internal controls for the unit.

+RTP - Real Time Protocol.
+Protocol used to identify sequence of voice packets with timing information before being sent to a user via UDP.

+SAC - Switch Application Communications

+SIP - Session Initiation Protocol.
+An IETF standard for signaling over IP.

+SMBC - Small Medium Business Controller.
+Integrated MiVoice Business Call Control and MiVoice Border Gateway running on a common hardware appliance platform for small and medium businesses.

+Static IP -An IP address that has been manually assigned and fixed.
 Typically, static addresses are exceptions within DHCP.